Knowre-Dev/svg-namespacing/README.md

 # Install

+1. [Go to releases page](https://github.com/Knowre-Dev/svg-namespacing/releases/latest) and download `Source code (zip)` file.
-1. [Download this zip file](https://github.com/KnowreDev/svg-namespacing/archive/master.zip) and extract it in any folder.
+1. Extract it in any folder.
 1. Double click `SVG namespaceing.sketchplugin` in finder.
 1. Done!
 From now on, all svg files exported from slices are namespaced.